KamalAbdali/minaret/Readme.txt

 -  distrib
 This directory contains the files that the user needs for running the executive.
-It contains one dll and two ocx files that are needed by the program.
+It includes one dll and two ocx files that are needed by the program.
 These files are usually already in the OS but occasionally they are missing.
 A zip of the files in this directory is a convenient way to distribute the program.
 Such a